This page was generated from geoconnex.ipynb. Interactive online version: Binder badge

 sec_hydrg_reg: Secondary Hydrogeologic Regions of the Conterminous United States from 2018 USGS data release

-gages: US Reference Stream Gage Monitoring Locations
+gages: United States community contributed reference Stream Gage Monitoring Locations

-cbsa: U.S. Metropolitan and Micropolitan Statistical Areas
+cbsa: United States Metropolitan and Micropolitan Statistical Areas

-ua10: Urbanized Areas and Urban Clusters (2010 Census)
+ua10: United States Urbanized Areas and Urban Clusters from the 2010 Census

-provides three ways of querying GeoConnex: Spatial query, by ID, and using CQL filters.
+pynhd.GeoConnex provides three ways of querying GeoConnex: Spatial query, by ID, and using CQL filters.
 CQL filter is powerful and can be used for all sort of queries, however, using them require some knowledge of CQL filter which you can learn from here.
 For example, let’s say that we want to find all urban clusters in the US that have water area of larger than 100 km\(^2\).
 We can use the following CQL filter to do so:

 [3]: